oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_windows.md

 ![](images/win4.jpg)

-Once the installation is complete, the virtual machine will automatically reboot a few times to update the network, and the web side of spice will show up in the user setup interface, while in the background you can use the ```lxc list``` to see that the network is automatically attached.
+After installation, the VM may reboot several times while network setup is finalized.
+In the SPICE web console you should see the user setup screen.
+In parallel, run ```lxc list``` to confirm network attachment.

 ![](images/win5.jpg)